- About Us

 Community, Civic, and Educational Group Meetings

 Community groups are limited to reserving the room twice every seven days, up to two hours each meeting.
 Exceptions may be made at the discretion of the director.

 Private, Social Gatherings

-There is no rental fee, but a $30.00 refundable deposit will be changed for social gatherings, such a birthday parties and baby showers.
+There is no rental fee for social gatherings, such a birthday parties and baby showers.

 Business or Commercial Groups